mvaudel/tutorials_deprecated/Expression_data/quantitative_proteomics.md

 Filtering of the protein groups
 -------------------------------

-MaxQuant indicates contaminants, decoy sequences, and proteins only identified by site by a '+' in their columns.
+MaxQuant indicates contaminants, decoy sequences, and proteins only identified by site by '+' in their columns.
 You can access the number of every category by using the *table* function.

 ``` r
 nContaminants <- table(proteinGroupsInput$Contaminant)